devonfw-tutorials/tutorial-compiler/documentation/Structure.md

 Add assertions by adding a new class into the "./tutorial-compiler/assertions"-folder Learn more about it in [Development](https://github.com/devonfw-forge/tutorials/wiki/Development)

-## Workspace
+## Working directory

-### Workspace without Devonfw IDE
+**Console**
     |-- tutorial-compiler
         |--build
             |--working

-The default workspace is "./tutorial-compiler/build/working".
-The console runner will run all commands inside the working folder.
+**Katacoda**
+    |-- root

+The working directory is start directory of each runner.

+## Workspace

+### Workspace without devonfw IDE
+Without the devonfw IDE the workspace directory equals the working directory.

-You will find in the [Functions](https://github.com/devonfw-forge/tutorial-compiler/wiki/Functions) page the phrase "relative to workspace", which means relative to "./working".
+You will find in the [Functions](https://github.com/devonfw-forge/tutorial-compiler/wiki/Functions) page the phrase "relative to workspace", which means relative to the working directory.
 You can set a new workspace with the function [changeWorkspace](https://github.com/devonfw-forge/tutorial-compiler/wiki/Functions).

-### Workspace with Devonfw IDE
+### Workspace with devonfw IDE

-    |-- tutorial-compiler
-        |--build
-            |--working
+    |--[working-directory]
         |--devonfw
             |--workspaces
                 |--main

 The functions
 * [restoreDevonfwIde](https://github.com/devonfw-forge/tutorial-compiler/wiki/Functions)
 * [installDevonfwIde](https://github.com/devonfw-forge/tutorial-compiler/wiki/Functions)

-will change the workspace to the "./tutorial-compiler/build/working/devonfw/workspaces/main".
+will change the workspace to the "[working-directory]/devonfw/workspaces/main".
 The phrase "relative to workspace" means in this case relative to "./main" You can set a new workspace with the function [changeWorkspace](https://github.com/devonfw-forge/tutorial-compiler/wiki/Functions).